adclz/auto-lsp/book/src/tests/logging.md

 Logs show in real time:
  - All nodes received from the Core query, including unknown nodes.
- - Number of unsolved checks and refercnes.
+ - Number of unsolved checks and references.